Manjot5698/PantryPilotAI/README.md

 ---

-# ▶️ Running the Application
+# ▶️ Run the Application

-If the vector database has not been generated yet, create the FAISS index first.
+Generate the FAISS index if it does not already exist.

-Launch the application:
+Then launch the Streamlit app:

 ```bash
 streamlit run app.py